jrkosinski/SCSecAudit/list.md

 - read/research/revise
 - smartified text

 **Issue: DelegateCall** The EVM currently offers three opcodes for calling to another contract: CALL, CALLCODE, and [DELEGATECALL](https://eips.ethereum.org/EIPS/eip-7).
 The latter is unique in that, as contract A calls into contract B, the logic of contract B is executed on the _state and memory context of contract A_.
-When misused it can inadvertently expose sensitive data or logic of contract A, to contract B. While _delegatecall_ in itself is not inherently 'insecure' per se, its context-preserving nature can lead to misunderstandings that can in turn lead to vulnerabilities.
-It can open up subtle vulnerabilities that are easy to miss.
-It's been the basis of many known major attacks.
+When misused it can inadvertently expose sensitive data of contract A, to contract B. While _delegatecall_ in itself is not inherently 'insecure' per se, its context-preserving nature can lead to misunderstandings that can in turn lead to vulnerabilities.
+It can create subtle vulnerabilities that are easy to overlook.
+It's been the basis of or an important component in major known attacks.

+//TODO: note that callcode is deprecated (is it? )

 **Simple Example:** [DelegateCallExample](https://github.com/jrkosinski/SCSecAudit/tree/main/DelegateCallExample)